-Airfare: The City reimburses employees for the costs of air travel subject to the following conditions and limitations:
+Airfare/Long Distance Travel: The City reimburses employees for the cost of air travel subject to the following conditions and limitations:

-- 1. Air travel expenses must be authorized and itemized in the budget or approved in advance by the City Manager. - 2.
-Employees will be reimbursed for the lowest cost air transportation when air transportation is used for out-of-state travel. - 3.
-If an alternative form of transportation is used, the employee will be reimbursed at the current Internal Revenue Service mileage rate or the lowest cost airfare, whichever is less. - 4.
-Proof of lowest airfare is required using Travelocity, Expedia or Orbitz.
-A list of available rates must be submitted showing the lowest rates with 45 days advanced purchase.
-When selecting an airfare, reasonable transfers and departure/arrival times may be taken into consideration. - 5.
-Additional charges, such as over-weight baggage charges, are not reimbursable unless the charges are unavoidable.
+- 1. Employees should pay for airfare with a P-card whenever possible. - 2.
+Employees will be reimbursed for the lowest cost air transportation when air transportation is used for out-of-state travel.
+Airfare reservations should be made at the earliest date possible to get the best rate.
+When selecting airfare, reasonable transfers and departure/arrival times may be taken into consideration. - 3.
+An itemized bill or receipt is required for reimbursement. - 4.
+If an alternative form of transportation is used, the employee will be reimbursed at the current Internal Revenue Service mileage rate or the lowest cost of airfare (including airport parking and baggage fees), whichever is less.

+5. Paid time on travel days shall not exceed 10 hours/day with a one day allowance for each traveling to and returning from City business.

+6. Additional charges, such as over-weight baggage charges, are not reimbursable unless the charges are unavoidable.

-Transportation Costs: Taxi fares, public transportation fees, charges for parking and other such incidental transportation expenses will be reimbursed based upon actual costs.
+Transportation Costs: Uber/Lyft/Taxi fares, public transportation, charges for parking and other such incidental transportation expenses will be reimbursed based upon actual costs.
+Receipts are required for reimbursement.
 Fines are not reimbursable.